securityfirst/tent-content/contents_en/information/passwords/expert/threats-of-physical-harm.md

 [Title]: # (Threats of Physical Harm)
 [Order]: # (10)

-# Attackers can threaten you with harm or detention to obtain your password.
+### Attackers can threaten you with harm or detention to obtain your password.

 Decide if this is a possibility for you, for example, if you plan to cross a hostile border with sensitive information.

-(Learn more about assessing your own risk in the [managing information] (umbrella://lesson/managing-information) lesson.)
+(Learn more about this in [managing information] (umbrella://lesson/managing-information).)

 If so:

 ## Hide secret accounts

 Do not trust that you will never hand over the password.
 Consider how to hide the existence of the data or device you are protecting with a password.

+(Learn more about this in [protecting files](umbrella://lesson/protecting-files/1).)

 ## Maintain a decoy